huma-engineering/polaris-users-api/README.md

+# Announcement :loudspeaker:

+This repository is transferred from [gdm-SynseneHealth](https://github.com/sensynehealth/polaris-users-api) to Huma organisation as part of change in asset ownership
 <!-- Title - A concise title for the service that fits the pattern identified and in use across all services. -->
 # Polaris Users API